naofumi/react_router_rails_spa/README.md

 This will create a new directory called `frontend` inside the project root.
 It will also create a React bootstrap endpoint `/react` handled by `ReactController#show`, rake tasks for starting the dev server and building the React app.
-It also provides a utility function to use the robust CSRF protection built into Ruby on Rails from your React application.
+It also adds `include ReactRouterRailsSpa::CsrfCookieEnabled` to your `ApplicationController` to allow you to use the robust CSRF protection built into Ruby on Rails from your React application.

 ## Running in Development

-Start the Ruby on Rails server and then run the following command to start the development server.
+Start the Ruby on Rails server (either `bin/rails s` or `bin/dev`) and then run the following command to start the React Router development server.

 ```shell
 bin/rails react_router:dev